iluwatar/java-design-patterns/binding-properties/README.md

 In real-world examples, binding properties pattern is used along with event handlers.
 Here we use an implementation of a functional interface for calculating the new value to substitute the event handler.
 Whenever the set method is invoked, it should notify all the bound properties to change according to a given function.
 We then add unidirectional and bidirectional bind methods for it.
 The default changing behavior is to let a pair of bound properties keep mutually equal.</br>

-What if we want to define some behaviors other than keeping the properties same?
+What if we want to define some behaviors other than keeping the properties the same?
 We can add the following code into the abstract class:</br>

 ```java
 public <M> void bind(BindableField<M> target, Function<T, M> onChangeFunction) {
   notifyMap.put(target, onChangeFunction);